ycj0123/ecapa-tdnn-train/README.md

 ## Testing

-The WDS shards are not currently used during testing, only the metadata and the original files are used.
+The WDS shards are not currently used during testing, and only the metadata and the original files are used.
 Remember to go through `lang_id/test/hyperparams.yaml` and update the config as well, especially the `label_encoder`.

 ```bash=
 cd test